Springerle/py-generic-project/docs/packaging.rst

 =========================

-This is a how-to for developers with directions on packaging their software in ways that enable a painless installation experience for end-users `Installing Python Software <installing.rst>`_ is the related end-user guide.
+This is a how-to for developers with directions on packaging their software in ways that enable a painless installation experience for end-users.
+`Installing Python Software <installing.rst>`_ is the related end-user guide.

 See also these other resources on the web…